mithril-security/blindai/docs/docs/main-concepts/sealing.md

 ## Model sealing in BlindAI

-When you upload a model on a BlindAI server instance, it is sealed by default, which means that the model will be serialized, encrypted and saved on the server's machine.
-At start up, blindAI will unseal previously saved models so that you don't have a to re-upload them at each server restart.
+When you upload a model on a BlindAI server instance, it is sealed by default, which means that the model will be serialized, encrypted, and saved on the server's machine.
+At start up, BlindAI will unseal previously saved models so that you don't have to re-upload them at each server restart.

 ## Deactivating sealing